this-is-yaash/eth-gimmick/README.md

    - **How to Use**: Check out the detailed instructions in [README.md](./Tricks/Trick%201/README.md)

-### 2. AccAccess Internet & Navigate without Opening a Browser, Using Python! 🌐
+### 2. Access Internet & Navigate without Opening a Browser, Using Python! 🌐

 Navigate the internet like a ninja without the need for a browser.
 Execute Python code to access and interact with web content.
    - **Code Snippet**: [open_broswer.py](./Tricks/Trick%202/open_browser.py)